-Living Zhang et al [1]. fabricated 3D Graphene foam by self-polymerization of Dopamine along with surface alteration of Graphene.
-The surface modified 3D-Graphene showed 15% progress on EMI-SE Over the X-band frequency region i.e. from (23.1 to 26.5) dB as compared to its counter-part (PDA/free Graphene).
-The presence of nitrogen in PDA made it an acted source to enhance the polarization effect along with the surface modification of graphene reduction.
-The PDA presence also made it responsible for altering the behavior of incoming radiation upon Graphene-air interface.
-More precisely, the EMI-Shielding effectiveness of PDA/rGO was grander as compared to the others Graphene-polymer & carbon based materials when considering the thickness parameter.
-Sourav Biswas et al [18] worked with the combination of PC/PVDF/ $\alpha$ - MnO2 doped with crossed linked GO.
+Liying Zhang et al. [1] fabricated 3D graphene foam by self-polymerization of Dopamine along with surface alteration of graphene.
+The surface modified 3D graphene showed 15 % progress on EMI-SE over the X-band frequency region, i.e., from (23.1 to 26.5) dB as compared to its counterpart (PDA / free Graphene).
+The presence of nitrogen in PDA act as a source to enhance the polarization effect along with the surface modification of graphene reduction.
+The PDA presence also made it responsible for altering the behaviour of incoming radiation upon graphene-air interface.
+More precisely, the EMI shielding effectiveness of PDA / rGO was grander as compared to the other graphene-polymer and carbon-based materials when considering the thickness.
+Sourav Biswas et al. [18] worked with the combination of PC / PVDF / $\alpha - MnO_2$ doped with crossed linked GO.
 The choice of the combination had direct influence on the need of requirements for EMI shielding.
 The doping of $\alpha - MnO_2$ of the ferrite NPs with MWCNTs ensured the intrinsic impedance matching alongside providing the conducting path ways.
-And ferrite doped cross linked GO helped in attenuating the EM waves.
-This uniquely prepared composite showed an EMI SET of -37 dB at 18 GHz by the absorption dominated mechanism.
-They also stack individual composite in multilayer manner following the absorption/multiple reflection/absorption path and evaluated the excellent $SE{T}$ -57 dB with 0.9 mm thickness.
-Aforesaid SE is very high value which indicate the attenuation of the EM wave more than 99.999 %.
+Ferrite doped cross linked GO helped in attenuating the EM waves.
+This uniquely prepared composite showed an EMI SE_T of -37 dB at 18 GHz by the absorption dominated mechanism.
+They also stack individual composite in multilayer manner following the absorption / multiple reflection / absorption path and evaluated the excellent SE_T at -57 dB with 0.9 mm thickness.
+Aforesaid, SE is very high value which indicate the attenuation of the EM wave more than 99.999 %.